Cobble Hill Cinemas

 6 people favorited this theater

 It opened and closed a few times, showing kung fu and action fare.
-When the neighborhood became hot again, the theater reopened as the Cobble Hill Cinema.
+When the neighborhood became hot again, the theatre reopened as the Cobble Hill Cinema.
 It showed first-run fare.
-The theater was an instant success and soon the owner twined, triplexed and finally build two new theaters on the roof, making it a fiveplex.
-The interior was redone, and the theater continued to show a mix of first run, foreign and independent fare.
+The theatre was an instant success and on September 24, 1982 the owner twined the theatre, then on March 25, 1988 it was triplexed and finally on July 19, 1991 built two new theatres on the roof, making it a fiveplex.
+The interior was redone, and the theatre continued to show a mix of first run, foreign and independent fare.